 "I was astounded to find the papers filled with an attack by me on Carl Mays.
 One of the quotes read 'Mays throws knockdown balls, and every player knows it.'
 Another paper had me saying 'If Chapman dies, Mays should be expelled from baseball forever.'"

-Mr. Cobb, were these malicious declarations published in the newspapers of New York a correct reflection of your personal thoughts or statements in regard to the regrettable Ray Chapman matter?
+Mr. Cobb, were these malicious declarations published in the newspapers of New York a correct reflection of your personal thoughts or statements in regard to the regrettable Ray Chapman incident?

 "I didn't see the accident.
 I know nothing of how it happened and under no circumstances would I comment on it.
 And certainly it wasn't my province to pop off about so grave a matter.
 I wasn't that dumb, to begin with.
 Secondly, it went against all my rules of conduct."